ipld/specs/schema-layer/data-structures/data.md

   | NestedByteList map
 } representation kinded

-type DataLayout struct {
+type FlexibleByteLayout struct {
   bytes BytesUnion
   size Int
 }
 ```

-`Data` uses a potentially recursive union type.
+`FlexibleByteLayout` uses a potentially recursive union type.
 This allows you to build very large nested
-dags via NestedByteList that can themselves contain additional NestedByteLists, links to Bytes or
+dags via NestedByteList that can themselves contain additional NestedByteLists, links to BytesUnions.
-Bytes.

 An implementation must define a custom function for reading ranges of binary
 data but once implemented, you can read data regardless of the layout algorithm used.